-Maja Piscevic is a senior fellow and representative of the Atlantic Council’s Europe Center in the Western Balkans.
-Previously, Mrs. Piscevic served as vice president of communications at the EastWest Institute in New York City.
+Maja Piscevic is a nonresident senior fellow with the Atlantic Council’s Europe Center and representative of the Center in the Western Balkans.
+Previously, Piscevic served as vice president of communications at the EastWest Institute in New York City.
 In her role, she designed the ongoing Balkan Dialogues program focused on promoting a constructive exchange of views among experts and policymakers from the Western Balkans, EU, and the United States in pursuit of promoting democracy, rule of law, and lasting solutions to legacy conflicts in the Balkans.

-Previously, Mrs. Piscevic served as executive director of the American Chamber of Commerce in Belgrade and as a Senior Business and Legal Specialist for USAID in Belgrade.
+Previously, Piscevic served as executive director of the American Chamber of Commerce in Belgrade and as a senior business and legal specialist for USAID in Belgrade.
 She is a member of the Executive Board of the Belgrade Fund for Political Excellence.

-Mrs. Piscevic has received multiple certificates of appreciation and meritorious honors from the U.S. State Department and USAID.
+Piscevic has received multiple certificates of appreciation and meritorious honors from the US State Department and USAID.